William Leech

 William John Leech (1881-1968)

 William Leech was an Irish painter and illustrator whose works featured a wide range of outdoor and indoor subjects, including coastal and harbour scenes, landscapes, interiors, still life and portraits.
-Leech is noted as a strong colourist and was influenced by both the Impressionists (like Monet and Cezanne), and Post-Impressionists (like Matisse and Van Gogh).
+Leech is noted as a strong colourist and was influenced by both the Impressionists (such as Monet and Cezanne), and Post-Impressionist painters (like Matisse and Van Gogh).

 Railway Embankment (c.
 1938)